fnproject/docs/fdks/fdk-node/README.md

 # Fn Function Developer Kit for Node.js

 This Function Developer Kit makes it easy to deploy Node.js functions to Fn.
-It currently supports default (cold) and hot functions using the JSON format.

 ## Creating a Node Function